ddvlanck/advanced-sitemap-generator/README.md

 Default: `true`

 Whether to treat URL's with query strings like `http://www.example.com/?foo=bar` as indiviual sites and add them to the sitemap.

+### ignoreHreflang

+Type: `boolean`
+Default: `true`

+Whether to deep crawl every page searching for hreflang attributes to add alternative links to the generated sitemap or not.

 ### userAgent